berryamin/Python/Python-3/Doc/library/datetime.rst

    in isolation can overflow in cases where datetime1 - timedelta does not.

 (3)
-   Subtraction of a :class:`datetime` from a :class:`datetime` is defined only if both operands are naive, or if both are aware.
+   Subtraction of a :class:`.datetime` from a :class:`.datetime` is defined only if both operands are naive, or if both are aware.
 If one is aware and the other is naive, :exc:`TypeError` is raised.